 – Remove them right away, place on a clean kitchen cloth so they can dry.

 – Proceed in this fashion until all noodles are cooked.

 – Schupfnudeln are dry after 30-60 minutes and can be mixed with the Sauerkraut.

-If you don't want to mix them with Sauerkraut, just add some butter in a skillet and fry them until golden.
-Serve with green salad.
+1. If you don’t want to mix the Schupfnudeln with Sauerkraut, just add some butter in a non-stick pan, and brown for some minutes.

 Serve with lettuce or carrot/cabbage salad.